AREA SETUP

 (Open I am learning to draw-An ice cream cone) Print and laminate the model sheet.
 Invite children to practice their drawing technique on the model sheet.
 When they are ready, they can try to draw an ice cream cone on their own.

-Coloring pages-The ice cream shop
+Coloring pages-Ice cream shop

 SONGS & RHYMES